U.S. DEPARTMENT OF THE INTERIOR

 Artifact Road Show Comes to BLM Billings Curation Center

-On Friday, April 12, from 2 to 4 p.m., the Bureau of Land Management Billings Curation Center (BCC) will host the third annual Artifact Road Show put on by the Montana Archaeological Society.
+On Friday, April 18, from 1 to 4 p.m., the Bureau of Land Management (BLM) Billings Curation Center (BCC) will host the fourth annual Artifact Road Show in partnership with the Montana Archaeological Society’s Archeology Month.

-For the afternoon, the event welcomes the public to bring in artifacts they might have to be analyzed by a panel of archaeological experts in order to discover the potential purpose, time period and story behind the artifacts.
+The event invites the public to bring in artifacts they have to be analyzed by a panel of archaeological experts in order to discover the potential purpose, time period and story behind the object.
 Professionals will also take time to discuss the history of the area.

 Montana archaeology spans more than 11,000 years and is represented by numerous bison kills, tipi rings, rock art, cairn monuments, and battle sites.
 Each yields a variety of cultural materials and information about the past.